Editorial standards

 Editorial charter

-Headlines must inform before they persuade.
+Headlines inform before they persuade.

-Clear sourcing
+Transparent sourcing

 Public-interest ranking

-The homepage is edited for civic value, not raw traffic.
+The homepage is edited for civic value.

 Story labeling